Design Goals

 Determinism and Fairness

-Monoli’s orderbook is designed to minimize ambiguity and execution disputes:
+Monoli’s orderbook is designed to minimize ambiguity and execution disputes:- Deterministic ordering rules

 - Explicit priority definitions